 CO2 emission rights play an essential role in this equation.
 They offer a tangible path for entities to offset emissions they cannot directly eliminate and act as a crucial tool in the global push for decarbonisation.
 As more entities commit to achieving net-zero emissions, the demand for CO2 emission rights is expected to continue rising, especially for high-quality credits that have a measurable impact on the environment.

 Nicholas Wall providing training - Greenzone Afforestation Project, Cameroon, DGB

 Carbon credit futures are a type of financial instrument based on carbon credits.
 They represent a reduction in carbon emissions.
-Carbon credits are issued as certificates or permits, and each equals one metric tonne of carbon dioxide (CO2).
-Carbon credits are used to reduce overall carbon emissions and mitigate climate instability.
-Carbon credit futures are a credit instrument allowing the buyer to offset emissions through carbon offset projects without directly investing in projects at such time.
+Carbon credits are issued as certificates or permits, and each equals one metric tonne of CO2.
+Carbon credits are used to reduce overall carbon emissions and mitigate environmental instability.
+Carbon credit futures are a credit instrument allowing the buyer to offset emissions through carbon offset projects without directly investing in those projects at such time.